rgrove/parse-xml-benchmark/README.md

 # Benchmarks for @rgrove/parse-xml

 This repo contains benchmarks for [@rgrove/parse-xml](https://github.com/rgrove/parse-xml).
-See the main repo for more details.
+See that repo for more details.

 ## Running Benchmarks